Federated Epidemic Surveillance: Results

-Based on our discussion on theoretical analysis (see Section \ref{Methods}) and the experiments on the real-world data above, we have drawn preliminary conclusions regarding our proposed test.
+Based on our discussion on theoretical analysis (see {\it Methods} Section) and the experiments on the real-world data above, we have drawn preliminary conclusions regarding our proposed test.
 Firstly, employing a combined test using a meta-analysis framework generally yields superior performance compared to relying solely on a single entity, even if the entity contributes a significant portion of the counts.
 Secondly, the optimal choice of method depends on specific features of the data.
-If the reported counts are less distributed and have relatively large magnitudes, Stouffer's method is preferable.
-However, if the counts are more evenly distributed, it is better to consider $\log p$-based Fisher's method.
+If the reporting sites are comparable in size and the counts have relatively large magnitudes, Stouffer's method is preferable.
+However, if the sites' sizes are uneven, $\log p$-based Fisher's method provides superior performance.

-To gain a comprehensive understanding of the impact of various properties on the combination process, it is beneficial to selectively modify one factor while keeping others constant.
-However, it is important to note that the settings encompass multiple dimensions of variation.
-Firstly, as the number of entities in a region increases, combining the data becomes more challenging due to the accumulation of combination errors.
-Secondly, the magnitude of counts $n$ influences the selection of $p$-value combination methods, as evident from the power formula in Equation \ref{eq:power}.
-Thirdly, the imbalance in the shares of different sites challenges the robustness of the combination methods.
+To better understand the impact of various aspects of the data on the combination process, we can selectively modify one factor while keeping others constant.
+Several factors might influence the success of federated surveillance methods.
+Firstly, as the number of reporting entities increases, combining {\it p}-values becomes increasingly complex.
+This arises because each entity introduces a blend of variabilities - changes in population size, prevalence, observation noise, and potential negative correlations between sites - that complicates the separation of distinct effects in a single {\it p}-value.
+In that case, both multiplicative and additive effects on the {\it p}-values and their approximations are amplified with more facilities, which leads to more biased results.
+Secondly, the magnitude of the counts affects which {\it p}-value combination method performs best, as evident from the power formula in Equation \ref{eq5} in {\it Methods} Section.
+Thirdly, the imbalance in the proportions of the data providers in terms of the cases in a region challenges the robustness of the combination methods.

-To conduct a rigorous analysis of these factors while effectively controlling for other variables, we employ a semi-synthetic data analysis (see Section \ref{subsec:semi}) utilizing real COVID-related claims data reported on a weekly basis.
-The underlying prevalence of the Poisson-distributed counts is estimated by applying a moving average smoother to the real data.
-Simulated observations are then generated, assuming the observed data follows a Poisson distribution with the smoothed data as the rate parameter.
-This approach enables us to investigate the systematic errors resulting from noise in both centralized and federated settings, as well as compare the performance of different combination methods in the presence of this noise.